isabella232/dynamic-media-classic.en-1/help/enabling-analytics-video-reports.md

 >[!NOTE]
 >
->If your licensed solution of Adobe Analytics does not include Video Heartbeat, you must continue using the steps described in this chapter to assign Adobe Analytics variables to Dynamic Media Classic viewer events and variables.
+>If your licensed solution of Adobe Analytics does not include Video Heartbeat, you must continue using the steps described in this chapter to assign Adobe Analytics variables to Adobe Dynamic Media Classic viewer events and variables.